TerryPendo/Global_Health_and-Poverty-Analysis/README.md

 ## 📖 Introduction
 This project was developed as part of the **CEMA Data Science assignment**.
+The goal was to:
+- Create a visualization that shows trends of HIV cases in the countries that contribute to 75% of the global burden and countries contributing to 75% of the burden within each WHO region.
-The goal was to analyze the relationship between **HIV prevalence** and **multidimensional poverty** across different regions and years.
+- Merge HIV data with poverty data and analyze the relationship between **HIV prevalence** and **multidimensional poverty** across different regions and years.
+- Visualize latest estimate of under 5 and neonatal mortality rates at the country level using shapefiles.
+- Show the average trends in the mortality rates overtime.

 The analysis was implemented in **R** with an **interactive Shiny dashboard** for visualization.